MockbaTheBorg/RunCPM/readme.md

 When using a serial terminal emulator, make sure it sends either CR or LF when you press enter, not both (CR+LF), or else it will break the DIR listing on DR's CCP.
 This is standard CP/M 2.2 behavior.

 RunCPM does not support making files read-only or any other CP/M attributes.
 All the files will be visible and R/W all the time, so be careful.
 It supports making "disks" read-only though, but only from RunCPM's perspective.
 The R/O attributes of the disk's containing folder are not modified.

+Lua scripting is not supported on platforms other than Windows, Linux and MacOS.
+There is no Lua support for Arduino based platforms yet.

 ## References